 Sudden, excruciating pain during bowel movements suggests that a foreign object, usually at the anorectal junction, is penetrating the lining of the anus or rectum.
 Other symptoms depend on the size and shape of the object, how long it has been there, and whether it has perforated (pierced) the anus or rectum or caused an infection.

 A doctor can feel the object by probing with a gloved finger during an examination.
-An abdominal examination, sigmoidoscopy, and x-rays may be needed to make sure the wall of the large intestine has not been perforated.
+An abdominal examination, sigmoidoscopy (see Endoscopy), and x-rays may be needed to make sure the wall of the large intestine has not been perforated.

 If a doctor can feel the object, a local anesthetic is usually injected under the skin and lining of the anus to numb the area.
 The anus can then be spread wider with an instrument called a rectal retractor, and the object can be grasped and removed.
-Natural movements of the wall of the large intestine (peristalsis) generally bring higher foreign objects down, making removal possible.
+Sometimes doctors give general anesthesia, which relaxes the anus and allows the object to be removed without surgery.
+Natural wave-like movements of the wall of the large intestine (peristalsis) generally bring higher foreign objects down, making removal possible.